 You are responsible for all collection efforts.
 The court cannot collect a judgment on your behalf.
-Private companies who provide services of Small Claim Nationwide, can collect a judgment on your behalf.
+Private companies who provide services for Small Claims can collect a judgment on your behalf.

 If you are unable to pay those fees, fill out a Statement of Inability to Afford Payment of Court Costs form – the court must provide this form to you.

-At Small Claim Filing Company we are a professional company providing legal services to the inhabitants of Nationwide.
-The team Small Claim Filing Company is experienced and trained, and we know How Small Claim Court Works and having the knowledge to deal with your matters of small claims in Nationwide to provide you ease and comfort.
+At Small Claim Filing Company we are a professional company providing services nationwide.
+The team at Small Claim Filing Company is experienced and trained, and we know How Small Claim Court Works and have the knowledge to deal with your matters of small claims to provide you ease and comfort.
 We are trustworthy because we own your worries and troubles to give you peace of mind.
-Our experienced and certified law specialists understand the court procedure very well.
+Our experienced and certified specialists understand the court procedure very well.
 We begin working on your case once you visit us.
 To know more about our services, you can call us at (800) 327-1031.

 To file a claim in small claims court, complete the appropriate forms, pay the filing fee, and serve the defendant.
 Attend the hearing.

 The cost to file a claim in small claims court varies by state and jurisdiction, typically ranging from $30 to $150.